Economics of Whaling Symposium

 Jonas P. Akins, Co-Author

-Experience the risk and reward associated with whaling investment by tackling a Harvard Business School Case Study – Whaling Ventures.
-This session will explore the business history of the American whaling industry, from its earliest days in the waters off New England to its role as one of America’s first global enterprises.
+Attendees experienced the risk and reward associated with whaling investment by tackling a Harvard Business School Case Study – Whaling Ventures.
+This session explored the business history of the American whaling industry, from its earliest days in the waters off New England to its role as one of America’s first global enterprises.
 The case examines the origins of whaling, the sophisticated financial structures used to fund the voyages, and the ways in which organizational and compensation structures were adapted to the human capital and risk management challenges of a whaleship at sea.
 The case study is a key component of the popular second-year MBA course at Harvard Business School, The Coming of Managerial Capitalism, has been featured in HBS alumni programs, and was profiled in the January 2, 2016 edition of The Economist.
-The case study will be distributed in advance and Jonas will lead a HBS modeled discussion.
+The case study was distributed in advance and Jonas lead a HBS modeled discussion.

 Jamie Jones – Visiting Assistant Professor of English, University of Illinois

 At the same time that oil and other products from the 19th-century whaling industry entered the American economy, stories and images about the whaling industry entered the wider American imagination far beyond the piers of New England.
-This talk will discuss a few examples of New Bedford whaling culture that found audiences elsewhere: the NBWM’s own magnificent Russell and Purrington moving panorama, a dead whale that made a cross-country tour as a sideshow in 1883, and the whaler that was exhibited at the Chicago World’s Columbian Exposition in Chicago in 1893.
+In this talk, Jamie Jones discussed a few examples of New Bedford whaling culture that found audiences elsewhere: the NBWM’s own magnificent Russell and Purrington moving panorama, a dead whale that made a cross-country tour as a sideshow in 1883, and the whaler that was exhibited at the Chicago World’s Columbian Exposition in Chicago in 1893.

-Rotch-Jones-Duff House and Garden Museum Reception & Tour
+Reception & Tour at the Rotch-Jones-Duff House and Garden Museum

 Co-sponsored by the New Bedford Whaling Museum and the Rotch-Jones-Duff House & Garden Museum